1890 Michigan Wolverines football team: Cornell

 On November 15, 1890, Michigan lost to Cornell by a 20–5 score before a crowd of at least 2,000 persons at Recreation Park in Detroit.
-A special train carried 850 Michigan students, including 50 co-eds, from Ann Arbor to Detroit.
+A special train carried 850 Michigan students, including 50 female students, from Ann Arbor to Detroit.
 The U. of M. Daily called it the largest delegation ever to travel from Ann Arbor in support of a Michigan sporting team.

 The game began at approximately 3:00 p.m.
 Early in the game, George Jewett returned a punt through the whole Cornell team for a touchdown, but the touchdown was disallowed on the ground that a Michigan player (William C. Malley) was offside when the ball was snapped.
 Halfback Ray of Cornell then scored a touchdown, but Cornell missed the kick for goal and took a 4–0 lead.
 Osgood, another Cornell halfback, scored a second touchdown, fullback Bacon kicked goal, and Cornell led, 10–0, at halftime.
 In the second half, Cornell scored two more touchdowns, including one score on a blocked Michigan punt.

 Late in the game, Michigan scored five points on a drop-kicked field goal by James E. Duffy "from the sixty-yard mark."
 The Cornell Sun expressed amazement at Duffy's kick: "Osgood and Bacon exchange kicks with Duffy, who makes a fair catch at the 50-yard line.
 From this catch Duffy made the most brilliant play of the afternoon and probably the most difficult of its kind ever made on a foot-ball field.
 Cornell did not expect a drop-kick for goal and everybody was surprised to see the attempt and more surprised at its result."

 Cornell was aware of Michigan's strategy of focusing its attack through the center, Thomas L. Chadbourne, and stopped Michigan's attack by massing its players at the center.
 The U. of M. Daily was critical of Michigan for not varying the attack with end runs and quick punts.
 The Daily also accused the umpire of prejudice against Michigan for (i) fabricating an off-side penalty to disallow Jewett's long run for touchdown, and (ii) then unfairly disqualifying Jewett, the one Michigan player who was having success in breaking through Cornell's line, even though Jewett was "the very last man on the team to be suspected of intentional rough play."

 Michigan's lineup against Cornell was Roger Sherman (left end), Horace Greely Prettyman (left tackle), David Trainer Jr. (left guard), Chadbourne (center), Clark J. Sutherland (right guard), Malley, William W. Harless, and William W. Pearson (right tackle), Thomas L. McKean (right end), George S. Holden (quarterback), Duffy and Malley (halfback), Lawrence C. Grosh (halfback), and Jewett and Duffy (fullback).